Edward Jenner: Legacy

 In 1980, the World Health Organization declared smallpox an eradicated disease.
-This was the result of coordinated public health efforts, but vaccination was an essential component.
-Although the disease was declared eradicated, some pus samples still remain in laboratories in Centers for Disease Control and Prevention in Atlanta in the US, and in State Research Center of Virology and Biotechnology VECTOR in Koltsovo, Novosibirsk Oblast, Russia.
+This was the result of co-ordinated public health efforts, but vaccination was an essential component.
+Although the disease was declared eradicated, some pus samples still remain in laboratories in Centers for Disease Control and Prevention in Atlanta, United States, and in the State Research Center of Virology and Biotechnology VECTOR in Koltsovo, Novosibirsk Oblast, Russia.

 Jenner's vaccine laid the foundation for contemporary discoveries in immunology.
-In 2002, Jenner was named in the BBC's list of the 100 Greatest Britons following a UK-wide vote.
-Commemorated on postage stamps issued by the Royal Mail, he featured in their World Changers issue along with Charles Darwin, Michael Faraday and Alan Turing in 1999.
+In 2002, he was named in the BBC's list of the 100 Greatest Britons following a UK-wide vote.
+Commemorated on postage stamps issued by the Royal Mail, Jenner featured in their World Changers issue along with Charles Darwin, Michael Faraday and Alan Turing in 1999.
 The lunar crater Jenner is named in his honour.

-In 2025 POX, a new play by Janet Bolam, was performed by the Cotswold Players in the garden of Dr Jenner's House.
+POX, a play by Janet Bolam, was performed by the Cotswold Players in the garden of Jenner's House in 2025.